-Canada rewards anglers with bountiful catches of trout, salmon, dolly varden, mountain whitefish, and many others.
-Which of the 1,200 fish species in Canada will you hook?
+Canada rewards anglers with bountiful catches of trout, salmon, halibut, mountain whitefish, arctic char, walleye, northern pike, arctic grayling and many others.
+Which of the 1,200 fish species in Canada’s waters will you hook?

 So what’s your dream fishing vacation?
 Looking for a secluded getaway to revel in the secluded beauty of the rivers and streams?
-Or seeking out a fantastic trip with the family or other like-minded companions?
+Or seeking out a fantastic lake or ocean trip with the family or other like-minded companions at a luxury lodge or remote cabin?
 These are the ultimate fishing adventures for both expert fishermen and novices!

 Canada’s untamed wilderness and high-quality fisheries lure anglers from all over the world.
 Choose between self-guided trips or guided fishing tours to tailor your fishing holiday to your taste.
 Canada’s freshwater lakes and streams are rich in oxygen, where, in some places, you can see your lure as deep as 40 feet (12 m) below the surface.